This research cluster provides a focus for research and publications on philosophical questions using the methods of analytic philosophy.

 Key areas for investigation within the cluster include, but are not limited to: the philosophy of science, the philosophy of biology, the philosophy of mathematics, philosophy of language and logic, metaphysics, epistemology, normative ethics, and meta-ethics.

-- Associate Professor Greg Dawes
+- Professor Greg Dawes

 - Associate Professor James Maclaurin